 Innovational Platform for Promoting Personal Stories

-The project provides its participants – the storytellers – with the platform to discover, reflect on, and disseminate their experience.
+The project provides its participants – heroes who shared their stories with us – with the platform to discover, reflect on, and disseminate their experience.
 It includes:

 The name goes back to the Jewish concept of divine sparks.
-The sparks are said to be trapped in the shell of the material world, and the person’s goal is to free and lift them.
-In the context of our project, lifting of the sparks symbolizes the Jewish soul’s profound longing for the truth, kindness and beauty, which can be found in one’s business, social, and personal life.
-Lifting the sparks is part of the Jewish contribution to tikkun olam – repairing the world.
+The sparks are said to be trapped in the shell of the material world, and the person’s goal is to redeem them.
+In the context of our project, “elevating the sparks” symbolizes the Jewish soul’s profound longing for the truth, kindness and beauty, which can be externalized in one’s business, social, and personal life.
+Redeeming the sparks is part of the individual contribution to tikkun olam – repairing the world.

-The award goes to individuals who are able to value people around them for their human characteristics rather than the positions they hold and social roles they play, to those who can see fluid reality behind formal structures and traditional schemes.
-The awardee also should:
+The award goes to individuals for their achievements in the “game with Leviathan”, for their aspiration and ability to see human depth rather than the positions people around them hold and social roles they play.
+The awardees see a fluid reality behind formal structures and traditional schemes, and display on this journey the ability:

-Special nominations for the Lifting the Sparks award also allow us to express our appreciation to:
+Special nominations for the Elevating the Sparks award also allow to express appreciation to:

-The recognition ceremony is a festival that attracts wide public attention to the story characters’ life experience and unites different generations of participants’ families.
-Innovational approach to conducting the ceremony casts the substantive presentation (philosophic reflection, thorough argumentation, expert opinion) in a festive form capped by participants’ awards, making it an outstanding and memorable event
+The recognition ceremony is a celebration that attracts wide public attention to the hero’s life experience and unites different generations of participants’ families.
+Innovational approach to conducting the ceremony casts the substantive presentation (philosophic reflection, thorough argumentation, expert opinion) in a festive form capped by participants’ awards, making it an outstanding and memorable event.

-The ceremonies are hosted by co-leaders in their respective cities and spheres of interest (for instance, professional associations, chambers of commerce, and business clubs).
-They are followed by an annual gala, which brings together all of the past ceremonies’ participants (some via a teleconference).
+The ceremonies are held in two formats.
+The first format is local, the ceremonies are hosted by co-leaders in their respective cities and spheres of interest (for instance, professional associations, chambers of commerce, and business clubs).
+And the second format is an annual gala, which brings together all of the past ceremonies’ participants (some via a teleconference).
 This event is intended to recap the project’s accomplishments for the past year and determine its future direction.

 We will be happy to answer your questions, provide additional information, and discuss your possible participation in the project.